 I was close to a childhood friend of mine Kathy.
 Many weekends were spent together.
 Her husband Philip was a sailor and had beautiful cottages for tourists close to the seashore.
 Most of the time he was away.
 Whenever Paul and Philip met, it was quite visible that Philip was not at ease.
 We both friends were silent observers and later we shared something and whenever Paul came at ear distance we hushed up.
 Paul had a feeling that we both knew something which we did not want to reveal.

 As the murder case could not proceed further, Paul’s seniors advised him to close the case.
 Paul was not ready for that.
 He had an intuition that he was missing a link which was very near yet was illuding him.

-I had also gathered information about the deceased person that not only was he after money, but he also blackmailed and womanised women who tried to save their husband’s business.
+I had also gathered information about the deceased person that not only was he after money, but he also blackmailed and womanized women who tried to save their husband’s business.

-Paul’s instinct told him that this was probably the truth, but he had no way to prove.
+Paul’s instinct told him that this was probably the truth, but he had no way to prove it.
 Did he want to get to the root of this murder now jeopardizing his family life?
 No, he was not that big a fool.
 Who would benefit from this?
 None.
-Let this case remain unsolved for the best of all people living in this island including himself.
+Let this case remain unsolved for the best of all people living on this island including himself.
 Paul put his finishing note and closed the case.